Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- There is no textbook for the paper.
-Students will be referred to electronic journal
+There is no textbook for the paper.
+Students will access their required readings prior to classes through the eReserve system on Blackboard.

 - Course outline